RobTillaart/WaterMix/README.md

 However you must use the chosen units consistently as you cannot use different units simultaneously.
 Check **Temperature** library below.

-This library is not meant for serious applications so **use at your own risk**.
-That said it could be useful e.g. by doing "water math" for aquaria or cooking.
+This library could be useful e.g. by doing "water math" for aquaria or cooking.
-Finally the library is well suited for basic educational purposes.
+Also the library is well suited for basic educational purposes.

 #### Accuracy